 - Emissions from a rack dryer must be filtered by a 50-mesh or finer screen enclosure before discharge to the atmosphere.

 - Grain Elevators: New Source Performance Standards (NSPS) apply if the facility's unloading stations, loading stations, grain dryers, or grain handling operations have been constructed, modified, or reconstructed since August 3, 1978, and the elevator has a permanent storage capacity of about 2.5 million bushels or more (or, for elevators located at a wheat flour mill, wet corn mill, dry corn mill for human consumption, rice mill, or soybean oil extraction plant, a permanent storage capacity of about 1 million bushels or more).
-Federal standards for grain elevators (aq5-11) provides a summary of the requirements.
+See the file below for a summary of the requirements.

 - Feed mills may be subject to the National Emission Standard for Hazardous Air Pollutants (NESHAP) for prepared feeds manufacturing (40 CFR Part 63, Subpart 7D) if they use additives or premixes containing chromium or manganese.
-EPA fact sheet Regulations for prepared feeds manufacturing (U.S. EPA) summarizes the regulation and its requirements
+The below EPA fact sheet summarizes the regulation and its requirements.

 With either standard, you must unload, handle, clean, dry, and load commodities in a way that minimizes fugitive dust and prevents avoidable amounts of dust from becoming airborne, including dust from your driveway.
-See MPCA Air Quality fact sheet 4-01: aq4-01 for more information.
+See the document below for more information.

 You cannot operate a grain elevator in such a way that it creates a public nuisance.
 You must: